 County permits are $3 per person per night for non-Hawaiian residents (free for Hawaiian residents).
-There are seven county campgrounds on the island located at different beach parks.
-To obtain permits apply in person at one of the four locations: Lihu’e, Kapa’a, Kilauea, Kalaheo and Hanapepe neighborhood centers.
+There are seven county campgrounds on the island at different beach parks.
+To get permits apply in person at one of the four locations: Lihu’e, Kapa’a, Kilauea, Kalaheo and Hanapepe neighborhood centers.
 Campsites are closed 1 or 2 days per week for cleaning and the locations to get the permits are also open for limited hours.
 Find out more information at the county website: http://www.kauai.gov/Camping

 Haena Park (closed Monday nights for maintenance)

 Hanalei Blackpot Park (open Friday & Saturday only)

 Anini Beach Park (closed Tuesday nights for maintenance)

 Anahola Beach Park (closed Thursday nights for maintenance)

 Salt Pond Park (closed Tuesday nights for maintenance)

 Lucy Wright Park (closed Monday nights for maintenance)